Job profile

 Qualifications

-There are two main ways to qualify as a careers adviser:
+There are two ways to qualify as a careers adviser: taking a postgraduate qualification in career guidance or training on-the-job.

 Skills